 Welcome to trimester two!
-This is the time most pregnant women enjoy the most and there’s a few reasons why.
-You’ll probably feeling a bit more like your pre-pregnant self, the morning sickness should have eased off and your breasts (hopefully) aren’t quite as tender.
+This is the time most pregnant women enjoy the most and there are a few reasons why.
+You’ll probably feel a bit more like your pre-pregnant self, the morning sickness should have eased off and your breasts (hopefully) aren’t quite as tender.

 What you should be doing this week

 - Book that pregnancy fitness class: Hopefully, the start of trimester two will bring that boost in energy we’ve been talking about for the past few weeks.
 If you feel up to it, take advantage and sign up to a pregnancy fitness class.

 - Do those pelvic floor exercises: These are the muscles that support your bladder, bowel and womb.
 Now you have a growing baby, the extra weight puts pressure on those muscles, so it’s vital that they remain strong.
 Make exercising those muscles part of your daily routine.

 Is it normal to gain weight at 14 weeks pregnant?

 Yes, in fact, your weight gain will really kick off during this trimester.
 It’s normal to gain as much as four pounds a month for the remainder of your pregnancy.